DanielAbergel/ChatJava/README.md

 ## Description

-This project represents: Chat in Java.
+This project represents: Chat in Java

 Part of the chat is taken OPEN SOURCE.
  - Short explanation: This project is part of the University Communication course.